Reducing Unwanted Calls and Mail

 The Federal Trade Commission (FTC) maintains a national “do not call” list called the National Do Not Call Registry.
 You may register up to three phone numbers (including your cell phone number) by visiting donotcall.gov or calling (888) 382-1222.

-Telemarketers covered by the National Do Not Call Registry have up to thirty-one (31) days from the date you register to stop calling you.
+Telemarketers covered by the National Do Not Call Registry have up to 31 days from the date you register to stop calling you.

 Not all telemarketing calls are blocked.
 Some calls are exempt or are not covered by the do not call law.
 Examples of such calls include: